-Cauda equina syndrome is a condition that causes squeezing or compression in the cauda equina sac of nerves at the base of the spinal cord, resulting in lower back pain and urinary incontinence.
-As the nerves are pinched, they are unable to properly function and may result in the involuntary loss of urine.
+Cauda equina syndrome (CES) is a condition that causes squeezing or compression in the cauda equina sac of nerves at the nerve roots or base of the spinal cord, resulting in lower back pain and urinary incontinence.
+As the nerves are pinched, they cannot properly function and may result in the involuntary loss of urine.

 Cauda equina symptoms include weakness in the legs, numbness or tingling in the lower back and legs, and incontinence.

 In some cases, cauda equina can be treated by surgically decompressing the spine, depending on the nerve tissue damage.